Mirantis/virtlet/docs/devel/build-tool.md

 ## copy-dind

-Copies the binaries into kube-node-1 of `kubeadm-dind-cluster`.
+Copies the binaries into kube-node-1 of `kubeadm-dind-cluster` (or kube-master if `VIRTLET_ON_MASTER` environment variable is set to a non-empty value).
 You need to do `dind-cluster...sh up` to be able to use this command.

 ## start-dind

-Copies the binaries into kube-node-1 of `kubeadm-dind-cluster`.
+Starts Virtlet on kube-node-1 of `kubeadm-dind-cluster` (or kube-master if `VIRTLET_ON_MASTER` environment variable is set to a non-empty value).
 You need to do `dind-cluster...sh up` and `build/cmd.sh copy-dind` to be able to use this command.

 ## vsh